nf/icecloud/README.md

+# Icecloud

-Icecloud is a tool for setting up Icecast streaming networks on Amazon EC2
+Icecloud is a tool for setting up Icecast streaming networks on Amazon EC2.

 It was written by [Andrew Gerrand](mailto:adg@golang.org).

-== Setup ==
+## Setup

 First, [install Go](http://golang.org/doc/install.html).